fdekeers/LSINF2345_20-21_Project/README.md

 so that the node knows which is the current cycle.
 The duration of a cycle has been set to 3 seconds, as advised in the project statement.

+Every peer in the view of a node has an integer that defines its age.
+Instead of initializing the age of a node to 0 when it sends its descriptor to one of its peers, and incrementing the age of all the peers in the view at each cycle, we chose to use the cycle at which the descriptor was sent.
+In this way, the freshest peers are not the ones that have the lowest age, but the highest cycle, as this means that the descriptor was sent more recently.
+This avoids processing the whole view of each node at the end of each cycle to increment the age of each peer in the view.

 ## Evaluation with experimental scenario